Ariel-Z-Weiss/polylog-chabauty-kim/README.md

 The output represents the letters $\sigma_3, \sigma_5, \sigma_7\ldots$ as $A, B, C, \ldots$ and $\tau_{p_1}, \tau_{p_2}, \tau_{p_3},\ldots$ for $`{S = \{p_1, p_2,p_3,\ldots\}}`$ as $a, b, c,\ldots$.

-The functions can be manipulated like polynomials:
+The outputs can be manipulated like polynomials:

 ```
 T = ThetaSharpOperator(4, 2)